Informing decision-making in the food and agriculture sectors to benefit health, the economy, and the environment

 Developing Measures of the Food Price Environment

-The USDA uses proprietary household-based and store-based scanner data to develop high-profile data products that are widely used by the agency and academic researchers to address research questions relevant to USDA’s mission.
-To support USDA’s efforts, RTI assessed the quality of the data and is developing store-level weights for stores in the store-based scanner data, developing a mapping between product codes and the ERS Food Purchase Groups, creating the Monthly Food-at-Home Price Database, and hosting a workshop for researchers using scanner data.
+The USDA Economic Research Service (ERS) uses proprietary household-based and store-based scanner data to develop high-profile data products that are widely used by the agency and academic researchers to address research questions relevant to USDA’s mission.
+To support ERS’s efforts, RTI assessed the quality of the data and is developing store-level weights for stores in the store-based scanner data, developing a mapping between product codes and the ERS Food Purchase Groups, and creating the Food-at-Home Monthly Area Prices (F-MAP) database.
 The resulting data products will enhance the ability of researchers to use scanner data and better understand the effects of food prices on consumer behavior and policy outcomes.
+As part of this effort, RTI also organized and conducted a 2-day workshop for researchers using scanner data to discuss the characteristics of the data and their application to food economics research.

 Modernizing Safe Handling and Ready-to-Eat/Not-Ready-to-Eat Labeling